 The Hon.
-Scott Brison is the Vice-Chair, Investment & Corporate Banking for BMO Capital Markets.
-He was elected MP for the riding of King-Hants seven consecutive times over 21 years.
-During his time in government, Mr. Brison served in many positions, including as the President of the Treasury Board, Minister of Public Works and Government Services and as Parliamentary Secretary to the Prime Minister with an emphasis on Canada-US relations.
-He is a member of the Trilateral Commission and serves on numerous boards, including the Canada-China and Canadian- American Business Councils.
-He is currently the Vice-Chair, Investment and Corporate Banking for BMO and has been Dalhousie University's Chancellor since 2020.
-Public Board Memberships During Last Five Years: Universal Rail Systems BOND Resources Montreal, QC, Canada Board / Committee Membership: Eligible Attendance Total Proposed Director Board n/a n/a Independent (1) Status Under Share Ownership Requirements (2) : n/a
+Scott Brison is the Vice Chair, BMO Wealth a Corporate Banking for BMO Capital Markets.
+He was e seven consecutive times over 21 years.
+During his time in positions, including as the President of the Treasury Government Services and as Parliamentary Secretary to t Canada-US relations.
+He is a member of the Trilateral Con including the Canada-China and Canadian-American Bus University's Chancellor since 2020. lected MP for the riding government, Mr. Brison Board, Minister of Pub the Prime Minister with mission and serves on m g of King-Hants served in many plic Works and an emphasis on umerous boards, Public Board Memberships During Last Five Years: High Liner Foods Incorporated Universal Rail Systems BOND Resources Inc. Outremont, QC, Canada Board / Committee Membership: Eligible Attendance (4) Total Director Since: 2022 Board 5 of 5 100 % Human Resources Committee ("HR Committee") 3 of 3 100 % Audit Committee 2 of 2 100 % Independent (1) Status Under Share Ownership Requirements (2) : Share ownership requirement not yet met

-Shares/Units Value (CAD) (3) Options Outstanding
+Shares/Units Value (CAD) (3) CAD) (3) Options Outstanding

-2022 2021 2022 2021 2022
+2023 2022 2023 2022 2023

-n/ a n/a n/a n/a n/a
+8,696 n/a \$ 123,309 n/a n/a